COVID-19 Business Support Grants: Local Authority Discretionary Grant Fund

 This is an additional fund to the Small Business Grant and the Retail Hospitality and Leisure Grant.
 It is aimed at certain small businesses who were not eligible for the Small Business Grant Fund or the Retail, Leisure and Hospitality Fund, and which have relatively high ongoing, fixed property-related costs, and which can demonstrate that they have suffered a significant fall in income due to the COVID-19 crisis.

 The Government guidance issued on 13 May and 22 May 2020 gives the Council discretion over the scope and eligibility criteria for the grant scheme, and its decisions regarding the scheme will be final.

-Businesses that have not previously been able to apply for a grant in their own right as they do not have a separate rating assessment, may now apply to this scheme if they meet all of the other eligibility criteria set out in this guidance.
+Businesses that have not previously been able to apply for a grant in their own right may now apply to this scheme if they meet all of the other eligibility criteria set out in this guidance.

-Businesses eligible to apply to the scheme must have been trading on the 11 March 2020, located in the borough of Gateshead and be:
+Businesses eligible to apply to the Discretionary Grant Scheme must have been trading on 11 March 2020, located in the borough of Gateshead and be:

 bed and breakfasts which pay Council Tax instead of business rates and were registered with the Council's licensing team on 11 March 2020, or